 Interview with A Picket Fence Life

-We recently interviewed Judy Butler of A Picket Fence Life to learn more about the beautiful mini scrapbooks that she sells on her website and Etsy.
+We recently interviewed Judy Butler of A Picket Fence Life to learn more about the beautiful mini scrapbooks she sells on her website and Etsy.
 These scrapbooks are created with themes for all sorts of occasions like travel, new baby, birthday or family, and all you have to do is add your photos to create the perfect keepsake!

 Tell us about yourself.